Vonage/vivid/README.md

 ### Roadmap

-Vivid project is set to deliver Vonage's own design system for the company project's front-ends.
+Vivid project is set to deliver Vonage's own design system for its projects' front-ends.

 The system contains these aspects:
 - general services/facilities like fonts management, scheme management and alike